Gardeners plant and maintain lawns, trees, shrubs and flowers in public or private gardens and parks.

 Gardeners may study towards a National Certificate in Horticulture (Levels 1-3), National Certificate in Horticulture – Amenity Horticulture (Level 4) or a National Certificate in Horticulture – Landscaping (Level 4).

-- Primary Industry Training Organisation website - information on amenity horticulture qualifications
+- Primary Industry Training Organisation website - information on horticulture, amenity horticulture and landscaping qualifications

 There are no specific secondary education requirements to become a gardener.
 However, agricultural and horticultural science, biology and maths are useful.